slatedocs/slate/source/index.md

 - [http://eth4.augur.net](http://eth4.augur.net)
 - [http://eth5.augur.net](http://eth5.augur.net)

-These nodes are temporarily on a private chain (networkid 7).
-We plan to move to the Frontier testnet once it is set up!
+Nodes [eth1](http://eth1.augur.net), [eth3](http://eth3.augur.net), [eth4](http://eth4.augur.net) and [eth5](http://eth5.augur.net) are temporarily on a private chain (networkid 7).
+We plan to move to the Frontier testnet once it is set up!  [eth2.augur.net](http://eth2.augur.net) is on the Frontier network, and is being used by the [Augur Reputation sale app](https://sale.augur.net) until the end of the sale on Oct.
+1 at noon EST.

 Getting started
 ---------------